 - writing a complaint letter on your behalf to the company or the regulator;

-- giving you options on how to proceed with your issues;
+- giving you options on how to proceed with your issues; and/or,

-- or even representing you at a hearing.
+- representing you in a legal proceeding.

 However, the Clinic is unable to help you with losses that occurred as a result of market forces and risks inherent in investing.